 Hugh Jackman Says He Called Truce With Ryan Reynolds Because of Concern for Blake Lively

-On Monday, Hugh Jackman and Ryan Reynolds amused their fans by announcing a temporary cease-fire in their long-running "feud."
-Jackman appeared on The Today Show on Friday and discussed that truce.
-He said his and Reynolds' rivalry is far from over.
-For the time being, their respective wives helped convince them to put their differences aside for a good cause, the All In Challenge.
-Jackman's wife, Deborra-Lee Furness, convinced him to reach out.
-And Jackman feels that Reynolds' wife, Blake Lively, has enough problems going on in her life right now.
-After all, she's stuck in quarantine in a house with Ryan Reynolds.
+Earlier this week, Hugh Jackman and Ryan Reynolds amused their fans with the announcement of a temporary truce in their long-running "feud."
+Jackman appeared on The Today Show on Friday and talked about this new cease-fire.
+Jackman said his and Reynolds' rivalry isn't over, but for the time being, their respective wives helped convince them to put their differences aside for a charitable cause, the All In Challenge.
+According to Jackman, his wife, Deborra-Lee Furness, convinced him to reach out to Reynolds.
+Jackman also says that he feels Reynolds' wife, Blake Lively, has enough problems going on in her life right now, seeing as she's stuck in quarantine with Ryan Reynolds.
+You can watch the video below.

 "It is not over, but look, we're in extraordinary times," Jackman said.
 "Deb actually said to me, 'Look, really, this is the time to rethink all that.
 Maybe it's time to build a bridge.'
 I wasn't ready for that, but actually Blake reached out.
 Blake and Deb have been brokering this thing and we came up with participating in the all-in challenge.
 Whoever wins, we're going to go and do a lemonade stand together.
 That's how much I really want to support the frontline workers and make sure people have food and all of that sort of thing.
 But listen, we've been reaching out to Blake, we talk to her because imagine, can you imagine being stuck in the house with Ryan?
 It must be brutal for her.
 So really, we're reaching out."